frePPLe/frepple/doc/user-guide/model-reference/operations.rst

 subcategory            string            Free format subcategory.

 fence                  duration          Time window from the current date of the plan during
-                                         which all operationplans are expected to be frozen/released.
+                                         which all manufacturing orders are expected to be frozen/released.

                                          When the 'FENCE' constraint is enabled in the solver, it won't create any new operation plans in this time fence.
-                                         Only the externally supplied and locked operationplans will then exist in this time window.
+                                         Only the externally supplied and locked manufacturing orders will then exist in this time window.

-size_minimum           positive double   A minimum quantity for operationplans.
+size_minimum           positive double   A minimum quantity for manufacturing orders.

                                          A request for a lower, non-zero quantity will be rounded up.

                                          The default value is 1.

-size_minimum_calendar  calendar          A calendar to define the minimum size of operationplans
+size_minimum_calendar  calendar          A calendar to define the minimum size of manufacturing orders
                                          when this value varies over time.
-The end date of the operationplan determines which date we use as lookup in the calendar.
+The end date of the manufacturing orders determines which date we use as lookup in the calendar.

                                          If both the size_minimum and size_minimum_calendar are specified, we use the highest value.

-size_multiple          positive double   A lotsize quantity for operationplans. size_maximum           positive double   | The maximum quantity for operationplans.
+size_multiple          positive double   A multiple quantity for manufacturing orders. size_maximum           positive double   | The maximum quantity for manufacturing orders.
                                          | Note that this value limits the size of individual
-                                           operationplans.
-The solver can create multiple operationplans of this maximum size, so this value does NOT constrain the total planned quantity on the operation.
-The field is useful to break big operationplans in smaller ones. cost                   double            | The cost of executing this operation, per unit of the operation_plan.
+                                           manufacturing orders.
+The solver can create multiple manufacturing orders of this maximum size, so this value does NOT constrain the total planned quantity on the operation.
+The field is useful to break big manufacturing orders in smaller ones. cost                   double            | The cost of executing this operation, per unit of the operation_plan.
                                          | Depending on what the operation models, this